Fair hiring, respectful workplace

 Our сommitment

-We are committed to fair hiring, accessible processes and respectful day‑to‑day work.
-We don’t promise perfection; we do promise to take concerns seriously and to keep improving our practices as we grow across hubs.
+We are committed to fair hiring, accessible processes and respectful day-to-day work.
+We do not claim to get everything right, but we do take concerns seriously and keep improving the way we work as the business grows.

 Our standards in practice

-This is what we aim to do consistently across teams.
-Some practices are already standard; others are being rolled out as we scale across hubs.
+This is the standard we work to across teams.
+Some parts are already well established; others are still being put in place as the business grows across offices.

 Fair, structured hiring

-We hire against clear role criteria and focus on job‑related evidence.
-Structured interviews and consistent scorecards are used where practical, and we are standardising this approach across teams.
+We hire against clear role criteria and focus on evidence that is relevant to the job.
+Structured interviews and consistent scorecards are used where practical, and we are continuing to make that approach more consistent across teams.

 Pay clarity by role and level

 We use role and level structure to support consistent pay decisions.
-Progression is expected to be evidence‑based and discussed openly, with decisions recorded clearly.
+Progression should be evidence-based, discussed openly and recorded clearly.

 Accessible hiring and work

-If you need an adjustment at any stage—application, interviews or day‑to‑day work—tell us early.
-We will work with you to make the process accessible and practical.
+If you need an adjustment at any stage, whether during the application process, interviews or day-to-day work, tell us early.
+We will work with you to make the process practical and accessible.

 Respect and safety

 We expect professional behaviour and direct, respectful communication.
-If something crosses the line—harassment, discrimination or retaliation—we want to know and we will act.
-Reporting options are listed below.
+If something crosses the line, whether that is harassment, discrimination or retaliation, we want to know and we will act.

 Equal opportunity statement